 7. Clearly advertise incentives for being a school governor

 As with any role, interested candidates are likely to want to know about the benefits of becoming a school governor, so its advised to ensure these are also stated in your advertisement for the role.
 Draw up a list of what these are, including what the school offers the governing board, what outcomes will they contribute to, what skills can they learn, and speak to your current school governors to get their thoughts on what they see as the benefits of the role.

 Making sure new governors feel supported in their role will be vital for their progress as a member of the board, and their retention.
 Providing training and CPD opportunities is a great way to deliver this support which can be tailored for their role, their expertise, and the needs of your school community.
 You could work with your local authority to offer such opportunities, or reach out to a training provider to discuss your specific requirements.

 Taking these 7 tips into consideration before, during and after your period of recruitment for governors for schools will help you ensure a comprehensive approach to bringing a new governor on board.

-Click below to learn more about effective governor recruitment strategies, and how to ensure good working relationships between governors and senior leaders.
+Click below to learn more about the Academies Governance and Leadership Conference, offering effective governor recruitment strategies, and how to ensure good working relationships between governors and senior leaders.